ghassanSaliby123/Java-Programming-MasterClass/10- Basic Input & Output including java.util/README.txt

 5- The BufferedReader/BufferedWriter and the BufferedInputStream/BufferedOutputStream
 6- Reading and writing Objects (Serialization) with ObjectInputStream and ObjectOutpuStream 7- Random access file

+All these examples use the Adventure Game example from the Java Collection part